Hydrogeology of Guinea Bissau

 This report provides more information on the Geology of Guinea Bissau: Geologia da Guiné-Bissau (Alves 2010).

 Guinea-Bissau lies between the Fouta Djallon massif, of uncertain Palaeozoic age, and the Mesozoic-Cenozoic Senegal basin (UN 1988).
 It can be roughly divided into two geological units:

-- an eastern zone with predominantly clastic sedimentary Paleozoic rocks, and some carbonates of Silurian age; and some Precambrian rocks; and
+- an eastern zone with predominantly clastic sedimentary Paleozoic rocks, and some Precambrian rocks; and

-- a western zone with mainly late Mesozoic to Cenozoic sediments.
-The Cretaceous to Cenozoic sediments are mainly of marine origin (University of Guelph).
+- a western zone with mainly Cenozoic sediments of Cretaceous to Tertiary age, mainly of marine origin (University of Guelph).

-There is a buried sequence of earlier Mesozoic sedimentary rocks thought to rest on the Palaeozoic sequence, which is the equivalent of the 'intercalated continental' series known in Senegal.
+A buried sequence of Mesozoic sedimentary rocks is thought to rest on the Palaeozoic sequence, the equivalent of the 'intercalated continental' series known in Senegal.
 These do not crop out at the surface in Guinea Bissau, and so are not shown on the geology map.
 Little is known of these rocks in Guinea Bissau, as they are buried at depths of over 800 m (UN 1988).
 They are thought to include schists with some sandstone and limestone intercalations in the northeast, and a dominantly continental series of schists with intercalations of fine sandstone in the centre of the country.
 This series is 120 m thick at Safim and 330 m thick at S. Domingos (UN 1988).